 If, like most people, you don’t know too much more about UK LPAs than that maybe you should consider getting them, then follow the link for a basic guide to UK LPAs.

 The first page tells you a little of the potential horrors which await the unlucky!
 Do bear in mind that around half of us WILL lose the ability to make decisions at some stage.

-It may be a car accident accident, a stroke, early onset Alzheimer’s or any of a myriad of issues which make the absence of a UK LPA a personal and family disaster.
+It may be a car accident, a stroke, early onset Alzheimer’s or any of a myriad of issues that make the absence of a UK LPA a personal and family disaster.

-The second page explains what a Lasting Power of Attorney does.
+The second page explains what a Lasting Powers of Attorney does.

 The third page discusses the types of LPA.